LithiumSakura/Sanctuary/README.md

 # Sanctuary
-A text-based adventure game in a dytopian world, can you find your way to Sanctuary?
+A text-based adventure game in a dytopian world, can you find Sanctuary?